School Holiday Activities – 13 ideas you might not have thought of

 Explore Sydney’s Beach Pools

-Michael suggested we check out Sydney’s harbour and beach pools.
 You might know a few of these already, but have a quick search around – there might be more than you realise!
-Most are free, all offer a gorgeous view of the water, and they’re a great way to cool off in summer!
+Most are free, all offer a gorgeous view of the water, and they’re a great way to cool off in summer or dip your toes in winter.

-Michael also makes the point that even if the surf is closed, the pools are normally open.
-Here are our picks, with links to more information.
+And if the beach is closed, the pools are normally open so here are our picks, with links to more information.

 Prospect Drive In Cinema